 The journal runs yearly reports assessing the quality and timeliness of each review, and reviewers who excel in the selected areas are chosen for a Star Reviewer award.
-Their names are published in the journal's annual meeting program issue, and they receive a ribbon identifying them as a Star Journal Reviewer to wear at that year's annual meeting.
+Their names are published in the journal's AAO-HNSF Annual Meeting program issue, and they receive a ribbon identifying them as a Star Journal Reviewer to wear at that year's AAO-HNSF Annual Meeting.
 If they are members of the Academy, they will also receive one honor point.
-Reviewers who do not meet minimum standards (see Reviewer Removal Criteria, below) are removed.

-There are several things the Editorial Office and the editor in chief look for when selecting star reviewers every year.
+There are several things the Editorial Office and the Editor in Chief look for when selecting star reviewers every year.
 Submit your reviews on time.
 Complete multiple (we suggest at least 10) reviews a year.
 Reread the article "How to review a journal manuscript" and view the videos below to make sure your reviews are meeting our standards.
 Each review, except for reviews of revised manuscripts, is given a quality score.
-A great review is thoughtful, comprehensive, constructive, and submitted on time.The criteria for the 2014 Star Reviewers were as follows:
+A great review is thoughtful, comprehensive, constructive, and submitted on time.The criteria for the 2015 Star Reviewers were as follows:

 The 2013 Star Journal Reviewers were: Lee M. Akst, MD; Eugenia Allegra, MD, PhD; Jacqui E. Allen, MBChB, FRACS; Mark E. Boston, MD; Michael Friedman, MD (Star Reviewer 2006, 2008, 2009, 2011, 2012); Babak Givi, MD (Star Reviewer 2012); Helene J. Krouse, PhD, ANP-BC, FAAN (Star Reviewer 2010, 2012); Daniel B. Kuriloff, MD; Judith E. Lieu, MD (Star Reviewer 2011); Ho-Sheng F. Lin, MD; Sonya Malekzadeh, MD; Stephen C. Maturo, MD (Star Reviewer 2011, 2012); and Gordon H. Sun, MD, MS2012 Star Journal Reviewers